djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/README.md

 ### Lack of automation in sales intelligence
 Manual processes for feature extraction, web search, and competitor analysis lead to inconsistent data and missed sales opportunities.

+## Objective
+To address these challenges, ABC Motors Corp aims to implement an AI-enabled Competitive Intelligence System that automates market research and competitor analysis.
+ABC Motor Corp, needs an automated competitive analysis system to help their sales teams quickly identify and position their products against competitors.
+Traditionally, gathering competitor insights required extensive manual research, making it inefficient and prone to outdated information.
+Therefore, the goal of this use case is to create an AI enabled system that support the customer's competitive analysis and market research.
+This system will:

+* Extract products from the company’s product catalog.
+* Identify and extract key features of each product.
+* Search for competitor products based on key attributes.
+* Generate a structured competitive comparison table with price, features, and differentiators.
+* Perform SWOT Analysis (Strengths, Weaknesses, Opportunities, and Threats) to provide deeper strategic insights.

+By automating these tasks, the company aims to accelerate sales processes, improve data accuracy, and enable sales teams to make informed decisions faster.

 ## Business Value